ldietz08/instock-frontend/README.md

 # InStock

 Instock is a full stack CRUD inventory management application.
-The app allows users to view current inventory, add or delete inventory and update existing items.
 The project was built together with three other developers and Jira was used for agile project management.

 https://user-images.githubusercontent.com/97055104/214982067-40802963-5775-4c3e-8579-26239a854757.mp4